 They learn over 500 pieces of choral music every year, singing 5 services every week in addition to a full concert schedule.
 Working daily aside professional singers at the highest level instills a kind of focus, dedication, and confidence that few other choral experiences can match.

 Myth: What if he doesn’t want to be a professional musician?
 What happens after Saint Thomas?

 Fact: In their 8th grade year at Saint Thomas the faculty work closely with the boys and their parents to help ensure they find a high school that fits their needs.
 In addition to offering guidance, the staff supports the boys in working on high school applications and preparing for the SSAT test required by most independent boarding and day schools for admission.

 While the majority of our graduates attend private boarding schools after Saint Thomas, some decide to go home to private or parochial day schools or their local public schools.
 Wherever our graduates choose, they are well-prepared for their next educational step.

-Our alumni go on to every field imaginable.
-In our 100-year history, Saint Thomas boys have become bankers and financial analysts, doctors, lawyers, engineers, salesmen, teachers, and yes, even musicians!
+Our alumni have been going on to every field imaginable for over 100 years.
+Saint Thomas boys have become bankers and financial analysts, doctors, lawyers, engineers, actors, salesmen, novelists, graphic designers, teachers, and yes, even musicians!
 Above all, Saint Thomas provides a great foundation for life, sending its graduates onto many of the finest high schools and college in the country, and successful careers in their choice of fields.
 Read more on high school placement.

 Myth: What happens if my son’s voice changes while he’s at Saint Thomas?